wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-aadconnect-get-started-custom.md

 - **Domain User Account** - This type of account will require you to provide a password and regularly update the password when the password changes.
 Use this only when you do not have Windows Server 2012 domain controllers in the domain that AD FS servers will belong to.

 Azure AD Connect will auto create the group managed service account if you are logged in as a domain administrator.

 ![AD FS Service Account](./media/active-directory-aadconnect-get-started-custom/adfs5.png)

 ### Select the Azure AD domain that you wish to federate
 This configuration is used to setup the federation relationship between AD FS and Azure AD.
 It configures AD FS to issue security tokens to Azure AD and configures Azure AD to trust the tokens from this specific AD FS instance.
 This page will only allow you to configure a single domain in the first time experience.
 You can configure additional domains at any time by opening up Azure AD Connect again and performing this task.

 ![Azure AD Domain](./media/active-directory-aadconnect-get-started-custom/adfs6.png)

 ### Perform additional tasks to complete the federation configuration
 The following additional tasks will need to be completed to finish the federation configuration.

 - Set up DNS records for the AD FS federation service name (e.g. adfs.contoso.com) for both the intranet (your internal DNS server) and the extranet (public DNS through your domain registrar).
 For the intranet DNS record ensure that you use A records and not CNAME records.
 This is required for windows authentication to work correctly from your domain joined machine.
 - If you are deploying more than one AD FS server or Web Application Proxy server, ensure that you have configured your load balancer and that the DNS records for the AD FS federation service name (e.g. adfs.contoso.com) point to the load balancer.
-- For windows integrated authentication to work for browser applications using Internet Explorer in you intranet, ensure that the AD FS federation service name (e.g. adfs.contoso.com) is added to the intranet zone in IE. This can be controlled via group policy and deployed to all your domain joined computers.
+- For windows integrated authentication to work for browser applications using Internet Explorer in your intranet, ensure that the AD FS federation service name (e.g. adfs.contoso.com) is added to the intranet zone in IE. This can be controlled via group policy and deployed to all your domain joined computers.

 ### Optional configuration on your AD FS service